genughaben/world-development/README.md

 > docker-compose up
 ```

-In order to execute a Spark Job from your local terminal so that it runs in the docker container, you need the master nodes IP-Adress.
+In order to execute a Spark Job from your local terminal so that it runs in the docker container, you need the master nodes IP-Address.
 You get it entering:

 ```